What affect does the condition of a cloth have on play?

 Cloth friction also has an important effect on CB swerve and massé shots.
 A slick cloth delays the curve, causing larger net cue ball deflection (the combined effects of squirt and swerve) for sidespin shots, and causing the CB to swing out more with massé shots.

-For more info on the effects of humidity, see: humidity effects.
+For more info on the effects of humidity and temperature, see: humidity and temperature effects.